cvetomir-todorov/CecoChat/docs/intro-technologies.md

 * lightweight and performant
 * easy to use and manage

-# State and History databases
+# Chats database

 ![Cassandra](tech-images/cassandra.png)

-State and history are based on Cassandra:
+Chats database is based on Cassandra:
 * open-source software backed by DataStax
 * linearly scalable
 * distributed with auto-partitioning and auto-replication